MagmaFi/Magma-Sniper-Bot/README.md

 MagmaFI Bot is your streamlined trading assistant designed for the easy and convenient management of trading activities on our decentralized exchange, MagmaFI.
 Whether you're a novice or an experienced trader, our bot simplifies the trading process and brings powerful features right to your Telegram.

 ## Features at Your Fingertips

+Our bot operates in two distinct modes:

+    Normal Tracking Mode: In this mode, our bot diligently monitors blockchain events without engaging in any front-running activities.
+It keeps an eye on various actions such as bribes, deposits, transfers, withdrawals, and more.
+This valuable information allows us to provide timely notifications to our users on platforms like Telegram, Discord, and Twitter.

+    Bid Tracking Mode: This mode involves proactive tracking of new coins and tokens.
+Our bot is equipped to execute buy and sell orders for tokens, ensuring a swift response to any unusual developer activity.
+It acts as an anti-rug mechanism, a manual buyer, and even an auto snipe tool, ensuring the security of your investments and timely alerts for important events.

 - **Effortless Registration**: Seamlessly register to unlock the full potential of the trading features.
 - **Auto Sniping**: Automatically snatch your desired assets the moment they're available.